|

 Jean Drèze is a development economist who has taught at the London School of Economics and the Delhi School of Economics, and is currently a visiting professor at Ranchi University as well as an honorary professor at the Delhi School of Economics.
 He has made wide-ranging contributions to development economics and public policy, particularly in India.
 His research spans rural development, social inequality, elementary education, child nutrition, health care, and food security—areas that all acquire renewed relevance and fresh analytical perspectives in the context of climate change.

 Moshe Ben-Akiva works at the intersection of engineering and economics.
 He is a founding member of AICC.
 He pioneered random-utility models that form the basis of modern activity-based travel demand forecasting.
 He later integrated choice models with dynamic traffic assignment, leading to the development of the DynaMIT microsimulation framework, which combines real-time sensor data with behavioral models to predict congestion and evaluate control strategies.
 His research has extended to modelling individual behavior in the context of climate change.
-Third speaker: to be announced |

 Loading...